ktaletsk/gpu_dsm/README.txt

 	Compilation:

-    1)Windows. (tested on Windows 7)
+    1) Windows. (tested on Windows 7,10)
     Requirements:
     Microsoft Visual Studio (2010, 2012, 2013)
-    Cuda Toolkit (6.0, 6.5)
+    Cuda Toolkit (6.0, 6.5, 7.0)
     optional: make (available in cygwin and minGW)

-    1.run microsoft visual studio developer command prompt (it can be found in start menu->all programs->microsoft visual studio-> visual studio tools)
+    1. Run microsoft visual studio developer command prompt (it can be found in start menu->all programs->microsoft visual studio-> visual studio tools)

-    2.navigate to source directory
-    (example cd C:\gpu_dsm_master)
+    2. To comile command line interface (CLI) version of code navigate to source directory (example cd C:\gpu_dsm\CLI)

-    3.run make.bat
+    3. Run make.bat
     you installed make, you can run make it should create gpu_DSM.exe

-    4. you can test it by running gpu_DSM.exe
+    4. You can test it by running gpu_DSM.exe

-    2)Linux. (tested on Ubuntu/Kubuntu 12.04/14.04)
+    2) Linux (tested on Ubuntu/Kubuntu 14.04/15.04)
     Requirements:
     g++
-    Cuda Toolkit (6.0, 6.5)
+    Cuda Toolkit (6.0, 6.5, 7.0)
+    Qt 5.4 (for GUI)
     optional: make

-    1.run terminal
+    1. Run terminal

+    2a.
+To comile command line interface (CLI) version navigate to source directory (example cd C:\gpu_dsm\CLI)

-    2.navigate to source directory
+    2b.
+To comile graphical user interface (GUI) version navigate to source directory (example cd C:\gpu_dsm\GUI)
-    (example cd Downloads/gpu_dsm_master)

-    3.run make
-    alternatively you can run make.bat
+    3a.
+Run "make all"
-    it should create gpu_DSM
+    it creates gpu_DSM

+    3b.
+Run "<path_to_Qt>/5.4/gcc_64/bin/qmake -spec linux-g++ -o Makefile dsm.pro"

-    4. you can test it by running ./gpu_DSM
+    4a.
+You can test it by running ./gpu_DSM

-	Running:
+    4b.
+You can test it by running ./dsm or clicking to app icon in file manager

+	Running (CLI):

     gpu_DSM command line parameters: